-In the calculations of wind potential, Grau et al. (2017) aptly and descriptively name the broadest potential category (the theoretical potential), the meteorological potential (MP), because it depicts the "available kinetic energy contained in the atmosphere over an area" which can be assessed by the wind power density (WPD in W/m).
+In the calculations of wind potential, Grau et al. (2017) aptly and descriptively name the broadest potential category (the theoretical potential), the meteorological potential (MP), because it depicts the "available kinetic energy contained in the atmosphere over an area" which can be assessed by the wind power density (WPD in W/m2).
 Therefore, the first step of calculating the MP requires the calculation of the WPD which is mathematically related to the wind speed.
 Therefore, the monthly measurements of wind speed taken from 64 meteorological stations are spread out over the period 1 January 1980 to 31 December 2018.
 The wind speed data sets often contain gaps in certain timeframes or illogical values and so, in order to assure the comparability of the measured data, we used data preparation methods such as gap filling, testing for homogeneity, and de-trending.
 The result is the yearly and monthly median wind speed value over the entire period.
-The median wind speeds were then extrapolated to the three chosen turbines was calculated by using the resulting wind speed values.
+The median wind speeds were then extrapolated to the three chosen hub heights (120m, 140m, & 160m) by using the Hellmann power law.
+The WPD at the level of the three chosen turbines was calculated by using the resulting wind speed values.
 Furthermore, based on Manwell et al. (2009), potential wind turbine sites can be classified according to the available wind power density into three categories:

-- 1) WPD < 100 W/m is considered inappropriate - 2) WPD $\approx 400 \text{ W/m}^2$ is considered as appropriate - 3) WPD > 700W/m defines regions of great wind power resources
+- 1) WPD < 100 W/m2 is considered inappropriate - 2) WPD $\approx 400 \text{ W/m}^2$ is considered as appropriate - 3) WPD > 700W/m2 defines regions of great wind power resources